OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 "C:\Program Files\OpsHub\OpsHub_Resources\jre\bin\java" -jar "C:\Downloads\documents4j-server-standalone-shaded.jar" http://localhost:9998
 ```

 * If the Rich Text Conversion Server is set up on a separate machine, then while using the above command, the user needs to input the IP Address of that machine instead of localhost.
-For example:
+For example, if the IP Address of the machine is 10.13.28.123 then the command would be:

 ```
 "C:\Program Files\OpsHub\OpsHub_Resources\jre\bin\java" -jar "C:\Downloads\documents4j-server-standalone-shaded.jar" http://10.13.28.123:9998